 It’s known for its blue mist that rolls in and hangs around the rocky scenery creating a dreamy landscape.
 Deep Creek is best for waterfalls, Cataloochee Valley has a bustling population of Elk you can observe and learn about, and Clingman’s Dome is the highest point in the Smokies for incredible views.

-The Blue Ridge Parkway ends at US 441 which is milepost 469
+The Blue Ridge Parkway ends at US 441, which is milepost 469.

 The Parkway is a two-lane road with twists and curves every few hundred feet.
-It’s meant to be driven slow so drivers can enjoy the view and stop frequently.
-Some areas of the parkway do not have cell service.
+The speed limit is slow, so drivers can enjoy the views and stop frequently.
+Have an idea of your plans for each day as areas of the Parkway do not have cell service.